rfougy/riv.systems/cms/refs/misc/2023_01_06_custom-biker-jacket-references.md

 ---
 title: Custom Biker Jacket References
-datePublished: "2022-01-06"
+datePublished: "2023-01-06"
 section: refs
 category: misc
 excerpt: Since starting my journey of DIY through this biker jacket, I’ve amassed a collection of images as references and inspiration.
 coverImage: https://user-images.githubusercontent.com/77861258/211128031-dd249a04-9093-4736-850a-e915f08cc6dd.png
 ---

-Creating a custom punk biker jacket from absolute zero is a task few can take on without a true passion for the craft.
-Hand-stitching a cute little patch on a sleeve or adding in a few studs across the backside?
+Creating a custom punk biker jacket from absolute zero is a task only few can take on.
+Hand-stitch a patch onto a sleeve or add in a few studs across the backside?
 Sure.
-But to spend tens of hours to fill every empty portion of a piece to the brim?
-Most would shrug the challenge off, “Forget ‘bout it!”
+But spend tens of hours to fill every empty portion of a piece to the brim?
+Most would shrug the challenge off: [“Forget ‘bout it!”](https://youtu.be/pS6zJ7IsJkM)

 <Image
   src="https://user-images.githubusercontent.com/77861258/211128085-b0be9fbf-579f-4aaf-b6af-ec172ee10a79.jpg"